Colour variations from an identical image file should be expected to vary to some degree across various fabrics/substrates.

 We advise providing images in the RGB colour space.
 Specifically using the sRGB image profile, to achieve best colour results.
 What does this mean?
 In your editing software choose RGB as the working space, and assign the image profile as sRGB (full name sRGB IEC61966-2.1)

 PANTONES actually refer to the “pantone textile colour libraries”.
 The pantone “coated and uncoated” colour mixes are for laser and lithographic printing and so not suitable for textile printing.
 Pantones should be created within a CMYK colour space.
 We do try to closely match pantones, though due to the nature of our printing an exact match is not always possible.
-If an exact pantone match is essential please contact us prior to ordering.
+If an exact pantone match is essential please contact us prior to ordering and we will print sample charts for you to review.

 Monitors & Print